 Radio Lifeline started broadcasting in the early eighties in a town called Lier, 17 km east of Antwerp.
 The programs were broadcasted on the fm band ( 103.3 Mhz).

-In 1986 Lifeline stopped broadcasting and now in 2016 were back with a brand new internet radiostation, Radio Lifeline.
+In 1986 Lifeline stopped broadcasting and now in 2018 were back with a brand new internet radiostation.

-All our audio source files are encoded in the AAC LC format with a variable bitrate of 300-360 kbps, then played out and streamed in the AAC+ format at 256 kbps.
-This AAC+ stream goes to our Linux shoutcast server for MP3 128 kbps, HE AAC+ 64 kbps and OGG/OPUS 128 kbps streams and to our Live Streamer for transmuxing to HLS and MPEG-DASH streams.
+All our audio source files are encoded in the AAC LC format with a variable bitrate of 300-360 kbps, then played out and streamed in the AAC and MP3 format at 128 kbps to our Linux Shoutcast server wich creates both audio streams @ 128 kbps for our listeners.

-At this moment we are in a test phase, bringing you non stop hits.
+At this moment we are in a test phase, bringing you non stop hits 24/7.

-Audio soundprocessing is in test phase now, Stereotool is used for this with the following components:
+Audio soundprocessing is in test phase now, Stereotool is used for this (thanks Hans for this super great tool) with the following components:

 Repair -> declipper - delossifier and multiband noise reduction.